pottendo/pottendo-Pi1541/README.md

 Note: checking the <i>Automount-image</i> checkbox, uploads and overrides the default automount image automatically inserts it in the caddy.
 This allows an efficient development workflow, IMHO.

+When uploading directories, the browser may ask if you're sure.
+You still need to click the `Upload Directory` button to really upload!

 ![](docs/mount.png)
 <br />